cuiyongbo/hello-world/my_wiki/machine_learning/machine_learning_concepts.rst

     algorithms.
 Traditionally, people refer to **regression**, **classification** and **structured output problems** as supervised learning. **Density estimation** in support of other tasks is usually considered unsupervised learning.

+#.
+Neural Network, Reinforcement Learning and Genetic Algorithms

+    Neural Networks model a brain learning by **example**―given a set of right answers, it learns the general patterns. (**Supervised Learning**) Reinforcement Learning models a brain learning by **experience**―given some set of actions and an eventual reward or punishment, it learns which actions are good or bad. (**Unsupervised Learning**) Genetic Algorithms model evolution by **natural selection**―given some set of agents, let the better ones live and the worse ones die. (alse **Unsupervised Learning**) Typically, genetic algorithms do not allow agents to learn during their lifetimes, while neural networks allow agents to learn only during their lifetimes.
+Reinforcement learning allows agents to learn during their lifetimes and share knowledge with other agents.